Createdd/Writing/articles/IntroductionToReact.md

 >In general, inheriting within one of these dimensions is fine.
 The problem becomes when we forget to separate the two dimensions, and start inheriting across inter-dimensional boundaries.
 >If you find that you are using a component to provide the vast majority of your functionality, creating forwarding methods on your class to call the component’s methods, exposing the component’s fields, etc., consider whether inheritance - for some or all of the desired behavior - might be more appropriate.

+Facebook itself recommends using composition instead of inheritance, outlining it with common problems.